Sunday, December 1, 2024

 Do E-Bikes Improve Fitness?
 (The Research)

-With some of the recent research being done surrounding pedal assisted bikes, it’s much easier than it used to be to answer “yes” to this question.
+With some of the recent research being done surrounding pedal-assisted bikes, it’s much easier than it used to be to answer “yes” to this question.

 According to recent research studies, your physical health, mental health, and overall fitness can increase by riding your e-bike regularly.
-Riding electric bikes has been shown to increase aerobic capacity and blood sugar control, improve cognitive function, provide mental benefits, and lower the risk for heart disease and cancer.
+Riding electric bikes has been shown to increase aerobic capacity and blood sugar control, improve cognitive function, provide mental benefits, and lower the risk of heart disease and cancer.

 One study at the University of Colorado Boulder specifically looked at physically inactive, car commuters to see whether pedelecs (e-bikes) could help them meet their daily recommended fitness goals.